LabMarket/sikei/CONTRIBUTING.md

 # Contributing

-This page discribes how to contribute to Diator.
+This page discribes how to contribute to SiKei.

 ## Requirements